-As part of obtaining reasonable assurance about whether Ginnie Mae's financial statements are free of material misstatement, we performed test of its compliance with certain provisions of laws and regulations, noncompliance with which could have a direct and material effect on the determination of financial statement amounts and certain provisions of other laws and regulations specified in OMB Bulletin.
+As part of obtaining reasonable assurance about whether Ginnie Mae's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws and regulations, noncompliance with which could have a direct and material effect on the determination of financial statement amounts and certain provisions of other laws and regulations specified in OMB Bulletin.
 No. 01-02.
+We limited our tests of compliance to the provisions described in the preceding sentence, and we did not test compliance with all laws and regulations applicable to Ginnie Mae.
 Providing an opinion on compliance with laws and regulations was not an objective of our audit and, accordingly, we do not express such an opinion.